 Integrated pot: No

-What we like: 4-season capabilities at a very low weight.
+What we like: 4-season capabilities at a low weight and price.

 As we mentioned above, remote canister stoves allow you to invert your fuel canister in cold weather, which helps maximize performance when the mercury dips.
-In this category, Korean camping brand Kovea makes an intriguing design in their Spider.
-For just $65, you get four-season versatility in an impressively light and packable design (the support legs are foldable for easy and compact storage), as well as good flame control and a wide, stable base that can support larger pots and pans.
+They’re also generally easier to protect in the wind (a windscreen can completely encase the stove) and sit close to the ground, resulting in added stability for larger pots and pans.
+In this category, OliCamp makes an intriguing design in their Generator.
+For just $60, you get 4-season versatility in an impressively light and packable design (the support legs are foldable for easy and compact storage), as well as good output and flame control.
 All in all, it’s a well-made and thoughtfully designed stove at a very reasonable price.

-One key difference separates the Kovea Spider from the MSR WhisperLite Universal above: multi-fuel compatibility.
+One key difference separates the OliCamp Generator from the MSR WhisperLite Universal above: multi-fuel compatibility.
 While the MSR can run on liquid fuel like white gas, auto fuel, or diesel, the Spider only works with propane/isobutane canisters, which tend to suffer at high altitudes and in extreme cold (and if you’re traveling internationally, remember that they aren’t always readily available).
-In the end, the WhisperLite Universal above is the most versatile of the bunch and our preferred remote canister design, but the Kovea is over 5 ounces lighter and will save you over $100.
+In the end, the WhisperLite Universal above is the most versatile of the bunch and our preferred remote canister design, but the OliCamp is nearly 5 ounces lighter and will save you a considerable $140.
 If you don’t anticipate needing to use other types of fuel, that’s a no-brainer.

 14. Jetboil Stash Cooking System ($150)